niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

       + Manage TE: List all Trusted Entities associated to user;
       + Manage Services: List all Services created by user;

-  2. When the user accesses the option List TSPs, they will be presented with a list of all the TSPs associated with them.
+  2. When the user accesses the option Manage TSPs, they will be presented with a list of all the TSPs associated with them.
 It contains the following options:
       +  Create a new Trust Service Provider: Adds a New Trust Service Provider;
       +  Edit Trust Service Provider: Edit Trust Service Providers associated to user;
       +  Add new language Info: To add new information to the data in different language;